 Booking an inspection

-Contact the customer services team on 07 3153030 and let them know you would like to book an inspection (please do not contact the building officers directly to make a booking) or use either our request a call or email back online form or request an appointment online form.
+Contact the customer services team on 07 3153030 and let them know you would like to book an inspection (please do not contact the building officers directly to make a booking) or use our request a call, email or appointment online form.

 Please make sure that you have the following information on hand when booking an inspection:

 - Building consent number.